trusktr/awaitbox/README.md

   project for local testing.
 - When you're ready to publish, just make sure you update the `version` field of your `package.json` then run `npm publish`.
+- Run `npm run clean` again to clean build files.
+You can generally run the `clean` script whenever.

 These are just rough guidelines, and are flexible.
 It's up to you to modify this to your needs (for example, add gulp or grunt, or use Webpack to watch